lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 ===================================

 3.1.
 Clear the search results and return to the main Portal interface.
 Under "2.
-Select Query Type" select "Edit ADQL (Single Table (UI assisted)", and enter the following in the box under "ADQL Query".
+Select Query Type" select "Edit ADQL (advanced)", and enter the following in the box under "ADQL Query".

 .. code-block:: SQL